Morgan Stanley

 6. Go Online and Get Social

-Scour job sites and sign up for career-oriented and corporate newsletters, such as Morgan Stanley's 5 Ideas financial newsletter.
-These communications will help keep you up to date on company news and connect you with free resources, networking opportunities and programs, such as Morgan Stanley’s Return to Work initiative.
-Build a LinkedIn profile to connect with professionals, find job listings and showcase your unique experience.
-You can also follow industry thought leaders on Twitter to familiarize yourself with news trends in fields that interest you.
+Scour job sites and sign up for career-oriented email feeds and newsletters.
+These digital channels will connect you with free resources, networking opportunities and special programs, such as Morgan Stanley’s Return to Work.
+Build a LinkedIn profile to connect with professionals, find job listings and showcase your experience.
+Follow industry thought leaders of interest on Twitter to familiarize yourself with news trends in your industry of choice.

 7. Revise Your Resume

-There's no one-size-fits-all resume format, but it doesn’t hurt to look at a few different layouts and research advice on which ones are most approprite for roles in your industry.
-You can also consider the following tips:
+There's no one-size-fits-all resume format, but it doesn’t hurt to research the latest examples of resume samples for roles in your industry, and consider the following tips:

 • Be concise.
-If you’ve had an extensive career, focus on the highlights.
+If you’ve had an extensive career that won’t fit on one page, keep the length manageable.
 Two pages are better than four.

 • Show that you’ve been active while away from the workforce.
 List all volunteer activities and the professional skills they required, plus the relevant courses you’ve taken and any technical skills you’ve acquired.